A lot of people, in fact, the majority of people, take holidays in our Western societies. It's considered normal.

 If you have debt, you aren't free.
 If you have a 9-to-5 job, you aren't free.
 If you need to save money for something, you aren't free.
 If you need to please someone, you aren't free.
 If you need to lose weight, you aren't free.
 If you need to wake up at a certain hour, you aren't free.

-Simply put, if you need to adapt your natural, human behaviour because of something, you aren't free.
+Simply put, if you need to adapt your natural, human behavior because of something, you aren't free.

 Laws limit freedom.
 Which is why we should be seeking a minimal amount of laws, and make them as simple as possible.